Candy Clark: Career

 Clark appeared on Ken Reid's TV Guidance Counselor podcast on January 20, 2017.

+Her 2025 memoir, Tight Heads, features her Polaroid photographs capturing her time during the New Hollywood era.

 Personal life

 Clark dated Jeff Bridges for several years after they met on the set of Fat City in 1972.
 She was married to Marjoe Gortner from 1978 to 1979.
 She married Jeff Wald in 1987 and divorced him in 1988.